 - Welcome – if you are successful, you will receive a verbal offer, followed by a letter of offer.

-- Credentials – One last thing: you will need to submit originals of your credentials, directly from the granting institution.
+- Credentials – you will need to submit originals of your credentials, directly from the granting institution.
 International credentials should be assessed by an approved credential evaluation services.

 BCIT uses behavioural interviewing, which helps us see how you think and act in specific employment-related situations.
 You can use the STAR method to respond to behavioural interview questions.
 This will remind you of all the items to cover: